adamhlt/Easy-Mid-Hook/README.md

 1. Open the solution file (.sln).
 2. Build the project in Debug (x64)

+> **Warning** <br>
-⚠️ If the hook do not works you should check if the address is good if you recompiled, else you can test with test files in the Release section.
+> If the hook does not work, you should check if the address is good if you recompiled, else you can test with test files in the Release section.

 ## 🧪 Demonstration :